 “I believe that shame lives in the past and fear lives in the future and that it’s when we fully live in the present moment that we find peace, hope, and the ability to discover our authentic selves.”

-- Passionate about working with client’s struggling with anxiety, self-esteem, identity, relationship and sex difficulties, as well as trauma.
+- Knowledgable and passionate about working with client’s struggling with life transitions, relationship and sex difficulties, trauma, anxiety, shame, self-esteem, perfectionism, and identity.

 - Provides a genuine, collaborative, and safe therapy space for clients to help them discover and explore their authentic selves.

-- Conducts individual and couples counseling services and incorporates mindfulness and strengths based approaches
+- Conducts individual and couples counseling services as well as knowledgeable in premarital counseling.

 - Dedicated to working with individuals of all backgrounds taking a multicultural approach and being culturally sensitive using a non-judgmental and non-assuming processes.

-- Utilizes an integrative approach to counseling using Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Attachment Theory, and Trauma-Focused Therapy.
+- Utilizes an integrative approach to counseling using Gottman and Emotionally Focused Couples Therapy methods, Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Attachment Theory, and Trauma-Focused Therapy

-At Next Step Counseling, Kelsey effectively and successfully works with concerns surrounding anxiety, life transitions, self-esteem, trauma, and depression.
-She also works well with those experiencing relationship difficulties, and has a compassionate understanding of navigating both the single-life as well as dating patterns and relationship discord and sexual difficulties.
-Kelsey is passionate about working with clients who struggle with shame, being vulnerable and feeling worthy.
-She seeks to empower clients to explore these themes within the therapeutic space.
+At Next Step Counseling, Kelsey effectively and successfully works with couples and individuals experiencing relationship difficulties, and has a compassionate understanding of navigating both the single-life as well as dating patterns, premarital concerns, relationship discord and sexual difficulties.
+She also works very well with concerns surrounding anxiety, life transitions, self-esteem, shame, perfectionism, trauma, and codependency.
+Kelsey is effective and passionate about working with clients who struggle with shame, being vulnerable and feeling worthy.
+She empowers her clients to explore these themes within the therapeutic space.